Robert Keith Englund: Research

 Englund was a specialist on the texts of the early Uruk period (c.
-3300 - 2900 BC).
+3300–2900 BC).
 His work includes analyses of more than 2500 Uruk period texts (primarily in ATU 3 (with H.J.
 Nissen 1993), 5 (1995), 6 (with H.J.
 Nissen 2005), 7 (with H.J.
 Nissen 2001), MSVO 1 (with J.P.
 Grégoire 1991), 3 (with P. Damerow, forthcoming), and 4 (1996)).
 Englund participated in the 1988 season of archaeological work at Jemdet Nasr directed by Roger Matthews.
 Englund also published the 27 proto-Elamite tablets from Tepe Yahya in Iran's Fars province with Peter Damerow (1989) and led research in the origins and development of early writing in Iran throughout the 1990s and early 2000s.
 Continuing the work of Swedish mathematician Jöran Friberg, Englund and Damerow deciphered the numerical systems of the proto-Elamite writing system and showed the dependency of proto-Elamite on the texts from the Late Uruk period.
 His 2004 study, “The State of Decipherment of Proto-Elamite,” led to the renewed efforts at deciphering this early Iranian writing system, making use of graphotactics in the study of early writing systems, but hampered by the lack of reliable copies hindering this same progress.
-Englund supported later work aimed at producing high definition images of all of the proto-Elamite tablets through his work on the CDLI (below).
+Englund supported later work aimed at producing high definition images of all the proto-Elamite tablets through his work on the CDLI (below).
 His analysis of the economic and administrative history of the Ur III empire (c.
-2100 - 2000 BC) are foundational, and the period was his scholarly passion.His writings are often punctuated by social commentary.
+2100–2000 BC) are foundational, and the period was his scholarly passion.
+His writings are often punctuated by social commentary.

 Englund was a principal investigator of the project Cuneiform Digital Library Initiative (CDLI), Los Angeles/Oxford/Berlin, with a concentration on Proto-Cuneiform texts from late 4th millennium BC Mesopotamia.
 He served as editor to the online Cuneiform Digital Library Journal and Bulletin (CDLJ&B).

 Englund began the Cuneiform Digital Library Initiative (CDLI) in 1998.
 Scaling to an international team of Assyriologists, museum curators, historians of science, and with adequate funding beginning in 2000, the CDLI's mission is to create an online library of hundreds of thousands of recovered cuneiform tablets and other artifacts, scanned by CDLI staff and partners, from the fourth millennium BC to the pre-Christian period.
 The CDLI has preserved historical texts from destruction, including from looting, war, and terrorism.
 The large datasets have allowed the use of big-data machine learning analysis.